 You'll need a container- an old yoghurt pot is ideal but anything roughly that size is fine.
-If you can, make a small hole in the bottom of the pot, as this will 2 Take the paper flower from your kit, place it on a saucer and soak help with drainage. it overnight in some cold water.
-The next day, take the soil disc 3 from your kit, place it in your pot and add lukewarm water.
+If you can, make a small hole in the bottom of the pot, as this will help with drainage.

+The next day, take the soil disc from your kit, place it in your pot and add lukewarm water.
 Then pour off any excess water.

+5 Place your pot in a bright place.
+Keep the soil moist but not soaking wet.

-4 Then take the soaked paper flower, tear it up and bury it in the soil.
+Then take the soaked paper flower, tear it up and bury it in the soil.
 Make sure it's covered over.
-C Place your pot in a bright place.
-Keep the soil moist but not soaking wet.

 6 Watch shoots appear!